Tallboy LTc / 29er Trail / All Mountain

 note: weights are approximate

-The Tallboy LT is designed around a 130-150mm fork.
-All of the forks we stock for the bike are 140mm.
+The Tallboy LT is designed for a 130-150mm fork.
+We spec 140mm, which we feel balances the bike the best.

 What kind of front derailleur do I need?